 The financial industry traditionally uses small cap, midcap and large cap to describe and classify companies.
 But as the investments have become increasingly specific, so have the definitions.
 These have expanded to include nanocaps, microcaps and megacaps.

-Compared to large cap stocks, small caps are not as well-known.
+Compared with large cap stocks, small caps are not as well known.
 Nor are they as widely covered by Wall Street analysts.
-This allows individual investors the opportunity to find hidden profit potential in lesser known companies.
+This allows individual investors the opportunity to find hidden profit potential in lesser-known companies.

 Small caps have a history of being some of the first stocks to move upward in a new bull market.
 Their size enables them to react, make changes and return to profitability faster than a large company can.

-But please note, small caps are more volatile and they run into more problems during economic rough patches.
-As the saying goes, “more risk equals more reward.”
+But please note, small caps are more volatile and run into more problems during economic rough patches.
+As the saying goes, “More risk equals more reward.”
 Just don’t forget the risk part of that saying if you don’t have a stomach for price swings.

 Diamonds in the Rough

 Aside from master limited partnerships (MLPs) and real estate investment trusts (REITs), there are only a handful of small cap stocks that have double-digit yields.